Publications:

 Abstract: This paper examines the existence and effects of the economic phenomenon known as budget cliffs in California’s public assistance programs.
 Utilizing data from ACS and PUMS over the period of 5 years, and using Chow Regression Testing, this study aims to find quantifiable evidence that budget cliffs exist, specifically in California public assistance programs.
 The results from the Chow test provide robust evidence of a significant structural change in the relationship between independent variables and hours worked at key phase-out levels, rigorously validating the existence of these cliffs.
 This analysis reveals the income ranges in which the substantial decline in benefits may offset the increase in wages and earnings.
 A separate theoretical model is also introduced to validate the empirical findings, showing how individuals decide on hours worked when facing potential budget cliffs.
 With the identification of these budget cliffs, this paper provides the evidence to support policy reformation aimed at providing stability for individuals at phase-out income thresholds.

 Abstract: This paper reinforces a common opinion that bank bailouts create moral hazard by showing that bailouts foster excessive risk-taking behavior in banks.
 However, restricting bailouts altogether is also suboptimal as it forces banks to be overly conservative and forego the benefit that comes from the higher expected returns from risky investments.
 Therefore, restricting bailouts does not always dominate allowing bailouts and vice versa.
 However, allowing bailouts can become constrained efficient if implemented together with appropriate Pigouvian taxes.
 Additionally, if bailout policies can be precommitted ex ante, allowing bailouts can also be constrained efficient.
-Lastly, the existence of a large bank in the economy can be beneficial or harmful to the economy depending on the size of the large bank.

 Works in Progress: